Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 Shadow AI becomes expensive when nobody can see it.

-AI Compliance Toolkit (ACT) Tier 1 gives you the cross-framework inventory, gap analysis, and risk register foundation this quick screen does not create.
-AI Compliance Toolkit (ACT) Tier 2 adds the full acceptable use policy and implementation documents once the governance baseline is in place.
+AI Controls Toolkit (ACT) Tier 1 gives you the cross-framework inventory, gap analysis, and risk register foundation this quick screen does not create.
+AI Controls Toolkit (ACT) Tier 2 adds the full acceptable use policy and implementation documents once the governance baseline is in place.

 A high score does not mean the organization is "bad at AI."
 It usually means AI adoption is moving faster than governance.
 Public tools are already in use, procurement records do not reflect reality, policy coverage is weak, and nobody can say with confidence what data has already passed through unmanaged systems.